O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 In the second layer, the NEO project describes a dAPI (decentralized API) interface which clients of the NEO blockchain should implement, if they want to serve as a provider for **hybrid applications or HAPPS**.
 We will more clearly define HAPPS shortly, for now it is sufficient to know that they exist at the top level of a SmartEco Environment.

-The provider layer which comes next implements and potentially extend the interface described in the dAPI.
+The provider layer which comes next, implements and potentially extend the interface described in the dAPI.
 The providers will generate and broadcast transactions, and is in general responsible for privaate key management.
 So for a simple example, in the provider layer is actually where the "Send" operation occurs.

 On top of the provider layer is SmartEco, which acts as a routing system for HAPPS between providers.
 All HAPP requests will be routed to various providers for execution.
 It exposes the same general methods as those described in the dAPI.
 Having this routing layer prevents ecosystem fragmentation as a HAPP can easily support multiple providers with just one package.

-Finally ay the top level we have the HAPPS.
+Finally, at the top level we have the hAPPS.

-We define **HAPPS** as applications that use a mixture of decentralized architecture, for user safety, security, and progrommatic trust, and more traditional server client architecture for speed, user convenience, and efficiency.
+We define **hAPPS** as applications that use a mixture of decentralized architecture, for user safety, security, and progrommatic trust, and more traditional server client architecture for speed, user convenience, and efficiency.

 ### Examples of HAPPS
 1. A website which processes cryptocurrency payments as method of receiving payment for services.